 Tara K. Ramchandani is an attorney at Relman, Dane & Colfax PLLC, a civil rights law firm based in Washington, D.C.
-Ramchandani represents plaintiffs and public interest organizations in individual and class-action discrimination cases in federal court.
+Prof. Ramchandani represents plaintiffs and public interest organizations in individual and class-action discrimination cases in federal court.
 She primarily litigates civil rights cases in the areas of housing, lending, employment, and public accommodations.
-Ramchandani's better-known cases include Whyte, et al. v.
-Alston Management, et al., Case No. 9:10-cv-81041 (S.D.
-Fla.), in which she represented seven families in a familial status discrimination trial under the Fair Housing Act, with a jury award of more than $1 million, and Mary Morgan, et al. v.
-Richmond School of Health and Technology, Inc., a $5 million class-action settlement for reverse redlining discrimination against a for-profit college).
-Prior to joining Relman, Dane & Colfax, Ramchandani was a law clerk for the Hon.
+Prof. Ramchandani's better-known cases include Whyte, et al. v.
+Alston Management, et al., in which she represented seven families in a familial status discrimination trial under the Fair Housing Act, with a jury award of more than $1 million, and Mary Morgan, et al. v.
+Richmond School of Health and Technology, Inc., a $5 million class-action settlement for reverse redlining discrimination against a for-profit college.
+Prior to joining Relman, Dane & Colfax, Prof. Ramchandani was a law clerk for the Hon.
 Algenon L. Marbley of the U.S. District Court for the Southern District of Ohio.
 Before her clerkship, she was an associate at Goodwin & Procter, LLP in Boston.
-During law school, Ramchandani was co-editor-in-chief of the Harvard Civil Rights-Civil Liberties Law Review.
+During law school, Prof. Ramchandani was co-editor-in-chief of the Harvard Civil Rights-Civil Liberties Law Review.
 She received her law degree from Harvard Law School and her undergraduate degree from Brown University.